CCP General Info

 Public School Families

-Required textbooks for all public school students are provided by the school district.
-Books can be purchased online through the Clark State Campus Store up to 10 days before the start of each term.
-All textbooks are the property of the school and must be returned at the end of the course.
-Any other required course materials are provided by Clark State.
+Public school students should check with their school before purchasing textbooks as books for all public school students are provided by the school district.
+Textbooks are the property of the school and must be returned at the end of the course.

 Note: CCP students have 14 calendar days from the start of a course to withdraw without penalty.
 Students who withdraw after this period will receive a “W” and may be responsible for reimbursing the school district for tuition already paid.